robin-raymond/zax.io/faq.md

 Virtual function have even more unseen overhead than the additional CPU lookup instructions.
 Lookups can be made even more expensive by virtue of data non-locality and CPU cache misses.
 By accessing a pointer to a table somewhere else in memory a CPU cache miss can happen which would be less likely if the pointer was directly inside the structure.

+### Why is there no `null` or `nil` keyword?

+The concept of a `null` or `nil` pointer is unsupported.
+Pointers can be checked if they are valid using the `if` statement.
+A pointer's default state is to point to nothing.
+Pointers can be reset to point to nothing.
+But one key difference exists: Pointers to nothing are not necessarily pointers to the zeroth byte in memory.
+Pointers to nothing can be defaulted to point to real type instances that is designed to have noop behaviors when invoked.
+This can help prevent constant checking for nulls where on types where being valid or not has no code impact.

+In other words, the language does not have a single magic `null` value indicating if a pointer is valid or not.
+A pointer to nothing is not valid in the same ways as a pointer to `null` is not valid but the value for a pointer to nothing is not fixed universal value.

 ### Shouldn't concurrency features just be a library?

 While it's possible to program all of the concurrency features within in a library, without language support, some of the concurrency features would be extremely ugly to develop or would require complex code introspection.
 For example, the compiler rewrites task functions into suspend/resume blocks of code.
 Other features (such a `strong` pointers or `deep` copy) are doable but they can make code ugly with complex templates and operator overriding instead of simple type qualifiers.